Army MOS 18x: Your Fast Track to Special Forces

 • Managing medical supplies and equipment

-• Assisting in humanitarian aid missions
+• Contributing to humanitarian assistance missions

 Communications Sergeant (MOS 18E)

-• Operate and maintain sophisticated communication equipment
+• Operate and maintain advanced communication devices

 Intelligence Sergeant (MOS 18F)

-• Conducting area studies and threat assessments
+• Conducting area studies and threat evaluations

 Career Progression and Opportunities